swiftlang/swift/docs/SIL.rst

 ``$Optional<T>``, except that it is ``null`` if the heap object has begun deallocation.

+If ``[take]`` is specified then the underlying weak reference is invalidated implying that the weak reference count of the loaded value is decremented.
+If ``[take]`` is not specified then the underlying weak reference count is not effected by this operation (i.e. it is a +0 weak ref count operation).
+In either case, the strong reference count will be incremented.

 This operation must be atomic with respect to the final ``strong_release`` on the operand heap object.
 It need not be atomic with respect to ``store_weak`` operations on the same address.